 Just like there’s no true answer to how long edibles will stay in your system, there’s no true answer to how to get them out of your body faster.
 So if you came into this article looking for stoner hacks on passing a drug test, I offer my sincerest condolences; and I will tell you that your best bet is to simply pee as much as possible.

 Exercise may help you burn off some fat cells ahead of time as well, but still, there is no true data proving this to be an effective way of accelerating the rate at which THC is removed from your body.
 If you’re in an absolute jam, a 2011 study suggests Zinc may reduce the detection of THC in your urine.
 In the end, peeing until you can pee no more is probably the answer.

-There are multiple foods and beverages that may help increase urine flow.
+There are multiple foods, beverages and detox drinks that may help increase urine flow.
 Obviously, chugging water all day, but coffee is another beverage that will have you rushing to the bathroom.

 Additionally, WebMD suggests acidic fruits like oranges, grapefruits, clementines, lemons, and limes, whether you eat them or drink their juice.
 Healthline suggests tomatoes, tomato-based products, and cranberries are another realm of foods that do the trick.
 Regardless of whichever ways you attempt to rapidly flush your body of THC, no method will be more effective than simply taking a break from the edibles and waiting it out.

 For the most part, CBD edibles should not test positive for cannabis or THC on a drug test.
 However there are cases where CBD will show up on a drug test, and this primarily involves products that contain more than the Federally allowed 0.3 percent THC levels.

 This makes it extremely important to buy CBD from reputable retailers that provide transparency with their lab reports, so you can see what’s in your CBD products and edibles.